AmMoPy/IndexMatchPowerhouse/README.md

 Index and Match: lookup powerhouse.

 While you may be familiar with popular lookup functions in excel (V/Hlookup), you are probably not much acquainted with its beefed up version Index and Match.
-This is not a debate about which function is better, rather a simplification of what might seems complex at the first glance.
+This is not a debate about which function is better, rather a simplification of what might seems complex at first glance.

 Why use Index and Match: